 The purpose of the lab is to coordinate actual practice with didactic material.
-Labs may also be used for research purposes as long as theories are valid and of an educational nature (this must also be supervised).
+Labs may also be used for research purposes if theories are valid and of an educational nature (this must also be supervised).

 Safety Policy for the Energized lab